asaadsaad/CS472-Final-Project-January-2025/README.md

 Description: Create a contacts management app where users can store and manage their contacts.
 Use the Node filesystem to store contact details (name, phone, email, etc.) in JSON files.

 ## Features:
 * Add, edit, and delete contacts.
 Store contacts in a JSON file using the Node filesystem.
+  * Use the [`uuid`](https://www.npmjs.com/package/uuid) library to generate a unique `id`.
 * View a list of all contacts with details.
 * Add a Speed Dial feature to bookmark important contacts, that will always appear on top of the contacts list.
 * Search contacts by name, implement a real-time search filter that updates the contact list as the user types (filter contacts at frontend).